Updated 14 November 2022

 Electronic signatures can be used whether the signature must be witnessed or not.
 Best practice is for the witness to be physically present, even when an electronic signature is required.
 However, there have been some practises put in place in order to permit virtual witnessing, especially during the pandemic.
 These require additional safeguards and evidence to show that the witness actually saw the signature being applied, even though they were not physically present.

-- the method used must be as reliable as appropriate for the purposes of the communication or as proven to identify the person and indicate their intention
+- the method used must be as reliable as appropriate for the purposes of the communication or as proven to identify the person and indicate their intention, and

 - the signer has consented to the method used but such consent can be expressed or inferred.

-When signing a contract in either New Zealand or Australia, it is not sufficient to simply copy and paste the signature into the document.
-While that may be appropriate for sending a letter (as long as the letter does not communicate legally required information), for an agreement we recommend using a service that provides more assurance that the person signing the document is who they said they are and that that person has applied the signature to the document.
+When signing a contract or a deed in either New Zealand or Australia, we do not advise simply copying and pasting the signature into the document.
+While that may be sufficient if appropriate evidence is kept of how the signature was applied, we recommend using a service that provides more assurance that the person signing the document is who they said they are and that that person has applied the signature to the document.

 If you are going to use electronic signatures to sign legally binding documents, we recommend using a service that provides a clear record of who has applied the signature to the document, so the signature of the document by the appropriate person can be proven.
 As far as we know, there has not been any legal precedent on what services are appropriate to be used.
 Clients of ours frequently use DocuSign and we have not seen any issues raised with that, but any other service that provides a similar level of rigour to the process should also be acceptable.